Seeded players win as Stanford Classic awaits Serena

-Belgium's Yanina Wickmayer labored past Kai-Chen Chang 7-5 2-6 7-5 in the first round of the Stanford Classic on Monday but all eyes will be on Wimbledon champion Serena Williams who begins her title defense on Wednesday.
+Belgium's Yanina Wickmayer laboured past Kai-Chen Chang 7-5 2-6 7-5 in the first round of the Stanford Classic on Monday but all eyes will be on Wimbledon champion Serena Williams who begins her title defence on Wednesday.

 Fifth seed Wickmayer, ranked 37 in the world, had to work really hard to remain on course for her first WTA title of the year.
 Her struggle was almost identical to her three-set defeat against Tamira Paszek of Austria in the third round of Wimbledon last month.